DecisionsDev/odm-on-cloud-getting-started/tut_cloud_getstart_ghtopics/tut_cloud_getstart_test_lsn.md

 2. Click the **Development** deployment configuration to open it.
 Go through the tabs in the configuration:
     -   **General**: Provides an overview of the deployment configuration, including the name, type, RuleApp name, and base version number.
     -   **Operations**: Lists the decision operations to deploy.
-Here, **Miniloan ServiceOperation** is selected for deployment.
+Here, **Miniloan Service Operation** is selected for deployment.
 Decision operations define how the rules are used in specific rulesets for deployment.
 Hover over the decision operation name to see its content.
     -   **Targets**: Lists where the rules can be deployed.
 The environment for this deployment is the development environment.
     -   **Ruleset Properties**: Defines the versioning policy for each deployment.
 You use the default settings.
     -   **Groups**: Lets the administrator choose which groups can deploy using this deployment configuration.